 There are no warranties, express or implied, including fitness for a particular purpose, made with respect to this communication.
 Nothing found herein should be construed as an attempt to offer or render a legal opinion or otherwise engage in the practice of law.
 You should obtain the advice of an attorney well versed in these matters.

 As residential property managers for Coldwell Banker Bain Property Management Division, we manage single family residences, individual condominium units and small apartment complexes in the greater Puget Sound region.
 We serve Seattle, Tacoma, Anacortes, Marysville, Bainbridge Island, Lynnwood, Everett, Redmond, Bellevue and many other cities in Washington State.
-We also offer full service commercial property management.
+We also offer full service commercial property management services.